Code of Ethical Conduct for Early Childhood Services

 The Te Tiriti o Waitangi is acknowledged as New Zealand’s founding document that defines the obligations and responsibilities of early childhood services in relationship with Māori.

 Early childhood services care for and care about children.
-The significance of caring and relationship both as an educational goal, and as a fundamental aspect of what early childhood services do is recognised.
+The significance of caring and relationship both as an educational goal, and as a fundamental aspect of what the service does is recognised.

-1c Parents/ caregivers are recognised as experts on and a source of information about their children.
+- Parents/ caregivers are seen as experts on their child and as a key source of information.

-1e Early childhood service decisions do not conflict with what is in the best and appropriate interests of children and their parents/caregivers.
+- Early childhood service policies and practices do not conflict with what is in the best interests of children and their parents/caregivers.

-1g The right of children, caregivers/ parents and families to confidentiality and privacy of personal information is respected and upheld.
+- The right of children, caregivers/ parents and families to confidentiality and privacy of personal information is respected and upheld.

-1i A supportive, non-threatening and non-judgemental environment for children and parents/ caregivers is provided.
-Management and staff or contractors are conscious of their own biases and are careful not to let their personal and cultural views influence how they treat any child, parent, or group of children and families.
+- A supportive, non-threatening and non-judgemental environment for children and parents/ caregivers is provided.
+Management and staff or contractors are conscious of their own biases and are careful not to let their views influence how they treat any child, parent, or group of children and families.

-1j No child is refused enrolment or restricted from participation in any aspect of the early childhood programme for reasons of parent/caregiver occupational status or income, national origin, political belief, family structure, or a child’s gender, race, religion, personal disability or individual differences such as needing support with toileting.
+- No child is refused enrolment or restricted from participation in any aspect of the programme for reasons of parent/caregiver occupational status or income, national origin, political belief, family structure, or a child’s gender, race, religion, disability or differences.

 Early childhood services observe standards consistent with the law and maintenance of social cohesion for the well-being of all its members.

-2a All laws are upheld, including legal requirements pertaining to education and early childhood education, human rights, consumer, building and facilities, employment and copyright.
+- All laws are upheld including legal requirements pertaining to early childhood education, child protection, human rights, consumer, building and facilities, employment and copyright.

-2d Any instances of hateful, hurtful or discriminatory behaviour (including bullying), attitudes, and language by any adult or child at the early childhood service are picked up promptly before escalation and addressed in a constructive and considerate way.
+- Any instances of hateful, hurtful or discriminatory behaviour (including bullying), attitudes, and language by any adult or child at the service are picked up promptly before escalation and addressed in a constructive and considerate way.

-3a Early childhood service adults are provided with opportunities to develop and also to share their new learning, thinking, and activities with others in their service.
+- All adults in teaching roles are provided with opportunities to develop and also to share their new learning, thinking, and activities with others within the service.